FintanK/software-development-notes-bookmarks/README.md

 # Web Components

-An introduction to web components from Mozilla https://developer.mozilla.org/en-US/docs/Web/Web_Components
+An introduction to web components from Mozilla https://developer.mozilla.org/en-US/docs/Web/Web_Components Custom Elements W3C Specification https://www.w3.org/TR/2018/NOTE-custom-elements-20180503/

 ## Shadow DOM

-Custom Elements W3C Specification https://www.w3.org/TR/2018/NOTE-custom-elements-20180503/
+Shadow DOM refers to the ability of the browser to include a subtree of DOM elements into the rendering of a document, but not into the main document DOM tree.

 Shadow DOM W3C Specificatin https://www.w3.org/TR/2018/NOTE-shadow-dom-20180301/